JoramKeijser/interneuron_evolution/README.md

 ## Installation

-Make a copy of this repo (e.g. with git clone), cd into the root folder of the repo, and download the raw data.
+Make a copy of this repo cd into the root folder of the repo, and download the raw data.
 ```
 git clone https://github.com/JoramKeijser/elfn1_evolution/
 cd elfn1_evolution